 A second unit consisting of three plastic surgeons commenced operations later in 2001 in Kumasi, the capital of the Ashanti region and the Ghanaian Health Service now employs over 100 staff in the Accra and Kumasi reconstructive surgery units.

 The unit in Korle-Bu Hospital, Accra is now a thriving, self-sustaining hub for the dissemination of knowledge and training to visiting surgeons and clinical staff from all over Africa, with international symposiums, teaching courses, and one-to-one training covering all aspects of reconstructive surgical and recovery techniques held there since the unit’s opening.
-Dr Jack Mustardé’s vision of a self-sustaining reconstructive surgery service in Africa is coming of age.
+Dr Jack Mustardé’s vision of a self-sustaining reconstructive surgery service in Africa has coming of age.
+2018 saw Korle-Bu’s inauguration of a brand new, state of the art burns ICU complex, fully funded by monies raised in Ghana.